japrozs/b2t/README.md

 <!-- TODO: do these -->

+-- bugs
+[ ] hotel preview image gets messed up in hotel card if the hotel name overflows to 2 lines and the wifi icon is visible (taj 51 buckingham)

 [ ] show popup of text when hover of star rating (take from bookingcom) [ ] show breakup of price in `hotel-card` next to full pric [ ] make carousel of hotel partners